wieslawsoltes/Xaml.Behaviors/docfx/articles/source-generators/typed-async-trigger.md

 - `IsExecuting`, `LastError`, and `LastResult` (for `T`) styled properties.
 - Executes actions when the task completes successfully; sets `LastError` on fault; cancels quietly without firing actions.

 `UseDispatcher` defaults to `true` for callbacks. `FireOnAttach` controls whether the current task is tracked when the trigger attaches (set it to `false` to wait for a new value). `Name` can override the generated class name.
-Assembly-level attributes use the same defaults and generate prefixed class names under `Xaml.Behaviors.Generated`.
+Assembly-level attributes use the same defaults, emit in the target type’s namespace, and prefix the type name to avoid collisions.

 ### XAML Example